garfjeld/handhub/content/pil/CTS.md

 If your symptoms are mild (especially if they are only on one side, you have not had them for long, or you are under 30 years old) then typically symptoms will resolve within 6 months.
 This happens in around a quarter of patients.
 Steroid injections can give permanent relief, and tend to be effective within a month, but approximately three quarters of patients will still require surgery within a year.
 Surgery will usually give permanent improvement, although there can be adverse effects including pain and weakness following the surgery, and the complications posed by any operation.
 However, typically patients are able to return to modified work within 2 weeks, and to normal duties within 3 weeks.
 Long term it is uncommon for CTS to be recurrent or persistent.

 ![picture](/img/CTS.jpg)

+{{% alert note %}}
+Thank you for reading about carpal tunnel syndrome: we hope this page answered some of your questions.
+We value our patients needs, so please [complete our survey by clicking here](#contact) to help us improve the site.
+{{% /alert %}}